AnneHS/SocialWeb/README.md

 There is where we save the results of analyzed tweets.

 ## 4. old
-There is where we put the older code, files for backup.
+There is where we put the older codes, files for backup.